Vertiv makes tactical moves to lead AU smart city stampede

 “Partnering with Vertiv arms us to target the IoT and smart city initiatives happening in heavy industry, education, health and more across Queensland.

 Fry also believes the duo can collaborate to support major upgrades to government-supported critical infrastructure upgrades in North Queensland, helping to keep critical systems like electricity and water supply running in the event of natural disasters like Cyclone Yasi that tore through the area in 2011.

-And then there is Powerfirm, a data centre provider that specialises in the areas of uninterruptible power supply (UPS), electrical data, and cooling.
-Vertiv is confident the new partnership will increase the company’s influence with its UPS solutions, while providing Powerfirm customers with more choice in data centre equipment and services.
+And then there is Powerfirm, a data center provider that specialises in the areas of uninterruptible power supply (UPS), electrical data, and cooling.
+Vertiv is confident the new partnership will increase the company's influence with its UPS solutions, while providing Powerfirm customers with more choice in data center equipment and services.